Protein Intolerance Clinical Presentation

 • A similar enterocolitis syndrome has been reported in older infants and children as a consequence of intolerance to different food proteins (eg, eggs, fish, nuts, peanuts, other proteins).
 Rice can induce severe cases of enterocolitis.[15]

-• During a prospective long-term follow-up study, most patients with infantile food protein–induced enterocolitis syndrome lost intolerance to cow’s milk at age 14-16 months (tolerance rate, 72.7%)[19]
+• During a prospective long-term follow-up study, most patients with infantile food protein–induced enterocolitis syndrome lost intolerance to cow’s milk at age 14-16 months (tolerance rate, 72.7%).
+[26] In a cohort of 160 children, the median age for tolerance was 4.7 years for rice, 5.1 years for milk in the absence of milk-specific IgE, and 6.7 years for soy; none of the subjects with detectable milk specific IgE became tolerant to milk during the study.
+[27]

 • Gluten-sensitive enteropathy: See Celiac Disease.

-• Food-induced proctocolitis: Food-induced proctocolitis usually occurs in the first few months of life.
-Cow's milk and soy proteins are most often responsible, but 60% of reported infants were exclusively breastfed.
+• Food-induced proctocolitis: Food-induced proctocolitis usually occurs in the first few months of life; it is usually considered a delayed non IgE-mediated allergic reaction to food proteins, even if some studies have proposed different pathogenetic mechanisms.
+[29, 30, 31] Cow's milk and soy proteins are most often responsible, but 60% of reported infants were exclusively breastfed.
 In most of the latter cases, a strict maternal diet (including the elimination of all cow's milk–based products from their diets) can resolve the problem.
-Symptoms include diarrhea and blood in the stools.
+Other allergens, mainly eggs, can be the causative agent in nonresponding infants.
+[32] Symptoms include diarrhea and blood in the stools.
 Affected infants generally appear healthy and have normal weight gain.
 The onset of bleeding is gradual and initially erratic over several days.
-It then progresses to streaks of blood in most stools that can elicit suspicion of an internal anal tear.
+It then progresses to streaks of blood in most stools, which can elicit suspicion of an internal anal tear.
 Bowel lesions are generally confined to the distal large bowel.
-In older children, eosinophilic colitis is a loosely defined diagnosis, without any correlation with symptoms, history of atopy, inflammatory markers, or clinical outcome.[20]
+This entity, even if untreated, usually resolves in 6 months to 2 years.
+Endoscopy is not recommended, unless severe symptoms are present.
+The duration of the allergic proctocolitis does not seem to induce worsening of the infant's nutritional status.
+[33]

 • Chronic constipation due to cow's milk intolerance: Chronic constipation as the sole symptom of intolerance to cow's milk was described in 1993.
 However, chronic constipation was not considered a feature of cow's milk intolerance until 1998, when an Italian study hypothesized that intolerance to cow's milk can cause severe perianal lesions with pain upon defecation and subsequent constipation in young children.[21]
 An allergic colitis, with resolution of the symptoms after removal of milk from the diet, was subsequently demonstrated in 4 newborns with constipation.
 Therefore, in a small subgroup of children with constipation, cow's milk protein intolerance can be the cause of symptoms.